SoulofAkuma/brg.Interface_Oasis/README.md

 # brg.Interface_Oasis
-A multi-layer interface for api systems
+A multi-layer web interface for web api systems

 The name originates from the book "Ready Player One" in which the "Oasis" is a virtual reality space connecting people.
 This client connects web interfaces and hence is an oasis for interfaces.